Boran/webfact-make/vagrant.md

   http://webfact.local:9000
 * Connect to the Webfactory subsite "vanilla" routed though nginx: http://VANALLA.webfact.local:9000

 TODO
 ----
-* the above Vagrant examplae are not yet 100%
-  ** why does docker exec not alwasy work within the VM? i.e "docker exec -it webfact bash " > "no such file or directory"
 * explain how the vagrant file works (ports mapped, etc.)
 * document docker composer usage
 * Add a boran/jenkins build container to docker-compose?